Common myrtle is a small, original, flower-bearing and very ornamental shrub.

 - When the last frosts are past, towards mid-May, transplant in nursery pots one size larger.

-- Planting of your myrtle cuttings in the ground will take place in the following fall.
+- Transfer your myrtle cuttings to the ground in the following fall.

 Read also: understanding the technique for cuttings